 Unique inventions set companies apart from their competitors.
 Where would a company like Google be without its carefully guarded technology?
 Or Tesla Motors without its battery technologies?
 In general innovations take time, research and extensive testing to get right.
 Innovation usually requires a major investment of time and resources.

 Effective IP management makes this investment worthwhile.
 Protecting new and inventive technologies, secures an enterprise’s ownership of its unique ideas.
-It is a smart business choice that sets leading companies apart from their competitors.
+It is a smart business choice that can set leading companies apart from their competitors.

 The ‘cutting edge’ is actually a ‘competitive edge’ for innovative companies.